 - Daily and ongoing behavior by parents/guardians and students that reflect our Highline CHOICE Academy universal values of: Respect, Responsibility, Excellence, and Initiative.

 Drop Classes Procedure:

 Advisory: Highline CHOICE Academy assigns students to an advisory group.
-These students meet with their advisor each day for twenty minutes to work on graduation plans, life skills, future planning, student portfolios, and elective presentations.
+These students meet with their advisor each day to work on graduation plans, life skills, future planning, and off-site elective presentations.
 Students will receive a .25 elective credit each semester.

-Elective class completed off-campus: fall under the Alternative Learning Experience (ALE) Independent Contract Requirements.
-These requirements are an integral part of our parent/guardian partnership program and are overseen by the Advisory teacher.
+Off-Site Elective: This course is completed off-campus and is part of the Alternative Learning Experience (ALE) Independent Contract Requirements.
+These requirements are an integral part of our parent/guardian partnership program and are overseen by the student's Advisory teacher.
 Grades for these elective courses are contingent on weekly logs completed by both student and mentor, then authenticated by a parent/guardian.
-Participants in this program commit to legal authentication of weekly logs, a monthly progress check, signature, and a minimum of one day per semester for formal presentation of the student’s achievements.
+Participants in this program commit to legal authentication of weekly logs, a weekly progress check with Advisory teacher, signature, and a minimum of one day per semester for formal presentation of the student’s achievements.